Terms & Conditions

 For further information regarding any point in these terms and conditions, you can refer to the Institute’s policies found on the site: https://pfi.edu.mt/policies/.
 When agreeing with these terms and conditions, one is also agreeing with the policies in which these terms and conditions have their origin.

 14. Changes to Terms and Conditions

-14.1.
-The Institute may from time to time review these terms and conditions and amend them to reflect changes in legislation or other operational requirements.
-The institute is not responsible of notify the subjects with such changes but uploads these changes on pfi.edu.mt/tc.
+The Institute may from time to time review these terms and conditions and amend them to reflect changes in legislation and/or other operational exigencies.
+The Institute is not responsible for notifying the subjects with such changes but uploads these changes on https://pfi.edu.mt/tc.
 It is the subjects’ duty to regularly check for such updates.